paro-paro/eslint-config/README.md

 export default paroparo(
   {
-    // Configuration Options (see below)
+    // configuration options (see below)
   },

   // extend or override the default configuration by passing any number of flat config objects!